 Current Role at Stanford

-As a program manager of Global Engineering Programs, Ming is managing several School of Engineering programs including UGVR, Research Exchange, International Internship, etc.
+As the associate director of Global Engineering Programs, Ming is managing several School of Engineering programs including UGVR, Global Engineering Internship, etc.

 Education & Certifications